Alumni Awards

 Description of the video:

 Christian back grew up in Indianapolis and began his journey at IU when 2 thousand unfortunately, he got off to a rough start, finding himself on academic probation following his sophomore year.
-He credits his mother who was attending IUPUI at the time for encouraging him to look into the informatics program after enrolling in our AI one-on-one course, he found his passion.
+He credits his mother who was attending IU Indianapolis at the time for encouraging him to look into the informatics program after enrolling in our AI one-on-one course, he found his passion.
 Crested remembers his time at IU.
 Finally, I want to one grabbed his attention for technology, but it was morning seagulls, HCI design intro class, that's passion for design.
 Christian earn bachelors degrees and informatics, angiography, and what onto received his MS in human computer interaction in 2007.
 That same year he got married and moved to San Francisco for his first design job.
 In 2012, he moved back to Indianapolis with his wife and son to begin his career as senior UX designer at Teradata.
 A year later, his family expanded with the birth of his daughter.
 In 2014, Christian co-founded innovate map, a digital product agency that helps companies of all sizes design and deliver digital products and services to market.
 The Indianapolis business landscape continues to prove from his leadership of fact, it was recently acknowledged by the Indiana Business Journal who named nim is one of the 2021 40 under 40.
 Christian is passionate about public education, building community, and elevating underserved minority founders, particularly in the Indianapolis community and the Midwest.
 As an IU retired professor and informatics, that gives me great pleasure to have nominated Christian back for the Luddy Distinguished Alumni Award.
 I first met Kristen in 2003 when he was an undergraduate student majoring in geography and informatics.
 And he took fly by 300 class the introduction to Human Computer Interaction Design.
 And even then, I recognize him to be a bright student who wanted to grass understanding of the field.
 From that experience, I encouraged him to apply to the master's program and in 2005 he enter the Masters Program and HCI design and distinguished himself again as an outstanding student that collaborated with others in the, in the cohort.
 He did wonderful work and it was not surprising that when he graduated, he was recruited by Autodesk and San Francisco.
 But some years later he decided to return to Indiana, to Indianapolis, his hometown and, and start giving back.
 He's a prime example of paying it forward in extraordinary ways.
 He became involved with the IU program at the undergraduate and graduate level.
 Giving the students a very challenging design problems and critiquing them.
 He would invite students to come to innovate map of the companies that he and Mike Reynolds founded in.
 And he would give them very direct feedback, sometimes harsh, sometimes very encouraging feedback and recruited some of the best students to the company and to other companies within the Indianapolis area.
 I think what is so extraordinary about Christian is that he's not only someone who has become a distinguished design thinker, but is a real leader in the Indianapolis immunity.
 He's been involved with business growth strategies through and if they map.
 But more importantly, I think he has become an agent for values driven community equity and stains.
 And and I think this represents some of the highest values of the NYU grad to it.
 So in all so many ways, I'm just delighted that he has won this award.
 Congratulations.

 Information and Library Science Distinguished Alumni Award